Mark A. Swantek Joins Aronberg Goldgehn’s Insurance Coverage Practice

 While attending The John Marshall Law School, Mark was a member of the John Marshall Law Review.
 The faculty selected his comment, “A Brave New World: Credit Default Swaps and ‘Voluntary’ Debt Exchanges,” 45 J. Marshall L. Rev. 1227 (2012), for entry into the Scribes Law-Review Award as the best student piece in The John Marshall Law Review for the 2012-13 academic year.
 He also participated in the Willem C. Vis International Commercial Arbitration Competition in Vienna, Austria, and received CALI Awards for Excellence in Securities Regulation and Administrative Law.

 Mark joins Aronberg Goldgehn’s well-established insurance coverage practice, which has been expanding since the addition of veteran insurance litigators Thomas K. Hanekamp and Catherine Connelly Warren in August 2016.
 They joined the firm as members, adding a wealth of experience and knowledge to the group.
-Tom and Cathy were soon followed by associates Daniel J. Berkowitz and Sara E. Spratt, who joined Aronberg Goldgehn in October 2016.
+Tom and Cathy were soon followed by associate Daniel J. Berkowitz, who joined Aronberg Goldgehn in October 2016.